serval-uni-lu/urs_phase_transitions/README.md

 # URS and #SAT phase transitions

-This repository relies heavily on `Singularity` (now called `Apptainer`).
-It is therefore required to build the containers.
-The commands still use the old name `singularity`, therefore, it may be necessary to create an alias from for singularity.
+This repository gives supplementary material related to the paper.
+The main goal for the experimental results and raw data to be available to users as well as additional graphs related to the paper.

 ## RQk